 Vegetation Indicies preprocessing

 Remotely sensed vegetation indexes were obtained from the 16 day MODIS MOD13Q1 composite product at 250m resolution [8] for both the Aqua and Terra satellites from 07-04-2002 to 02-02-2016.
 Aqua and Terra products are staggered 16 day periods; therefore, we are able to construct a time series representing approximately every 8-day period.
+Each individual pixel from a large image records the day of the year of its observation during this 16-day period.
+However to reduce the computational complexity and avoid the need for data smoothing we assume all pixels in an image reflect the date at which the image is processed.
 We removed low quality pixels and non-crop land cover types, and allow for the use of smoothing splines to clean the time series6.
 Preliminary tests at the district level suggest however, that smooth splines may remove variation important to predicting wheat yeilds.
 Croplands were identified from the MODIS MCD12Q1 land cover product using the International Geosphere–Biosphere Programme (IGBP) classification scheme.
 The vegetation index signals observed for croplands were treated as a proxy for plots planted with wheat, the crop of primary interest.
-We have every reason to believe that global land cover products can effective identify croplands in Haryana and Punjab with their extensive planting of wheat (Figure 1).
+We have every reason to believe that global land cover products can effectively identify croplands in Haryana and Punjab with their extensive planting of wheat (Figure 4).
 Here we can see that there is little to no disagreement between land cover products for the area of interest [9].
+The only major area of disagreement is along (and predominantly outside of the) the Southern border of Haryana where the Rajasthan Desert begins.
+Care should be taken however for communities in these semi-arid transition regions.